devkral/timelineomat/README.md

 ## How to integrate in db systems

 DB Systems like django support range queries, which receives two element tuples.
-TimelineOMat can convert the timelines into such tuples (TimeRangeTuple doubles as tuple)
+TimelineOMat can convert the timelines into such tuples (TimeRangeTuple doubles as tuple) with transform_events_to_times.

+The result is an iterator which returns tuples of (TimeRangeTuple, Event)

 An example is in Usage

+Note: since 0.7.0 the Event from which the TimeRangeTuple is extracted is provided as second element

 ## How to use for sorting